lovetocode/Madpolis/README.md

-This is a 2d platfor game I am making by following [2d platform tutorial](https://youtu.be/43c-Sm5GMbc?si=TOj51aqvpHr-v6OP)
+This is a 2d platfor game I am making by following [2d platform tutorial](https://youtu.be/43c-Sm5GMbc?si=TOj51aqvpHr-v6OP).
+I followed that tutorial and then watched his next tutorial [solid state machine](https://youtu.be/fuGiJdMrCAk?si=xUAa8IQTMld3ZjWb).